-In this study, input data are then used in their raw form, i.e., without preprocessing, such as dataset padding or any types of filtering (including windowing or tapering).
+In this study, input data are then used in their raw form, i.e., without preprocessing such as dataset padding or any types of filtering (including windowing or tapering).
 All of those operations historically were designed to overcome drawbacks of classical methods such as Fourier's.
 Finally, I apply no post-processing, used by some to enhance spectra.

-The declared accuracy of the here estimated periodicity is ± 10 years throughout.
-The minimum number of values the GVSA can extract a spectrum from is three.
+The declared precision of the here estimated periodicity is ±10 years throughout.
+While the minimum number of values the GVSA can extract a spectrum from is three, Table 1, the method does not depend on the Nyquist frequency (Craymer, 1999).

-The above factors, combined with unprecedented abilities of the GVSA, such as handling of highly (>99.99%) depopulated records in their raw form with ease and extracting both field dynamics and overdynamics (dynamics of dynamics), made the CKGPTS95 the most suitable gauge for examining effects that astronomical cycles and their modulations have on paleodata timing methods and consequently on any other natural periodicity in those data as well.
+The above factors, combined with unprecedented abilities of the GVSA, such as handling of extremely (>99.99%) depopulated records in their raw form with ease and extracting both field dynamics and over-dynamics (dynamics of dynamics), made the CKGPTS95 the most suitable gauge for examining effects that astronomical cycles and their modulations have on paleodata timing methods and consequently on any other natural periodicity in those data as well.
 Thus, separating those two types of periodicity (in timescale; in paleodata) should be possible using the GVSA.